 Sheila Hicks first discovered her interest in textiles and fibers while painting in Chile on a Fulbright Scholarship.
 She has since become a leading international voice in the world of contemporary fiber and textile art.
 In addition to her remarkable oeuvre, which includes a vast assortment of two and three-dimensional fiber and textile objects, Hicks has founded educational workshops in multiple countries.
 She has previously worked in Morocco and India, and currently lives and works in Paris and New York.

-Sheila Hicks with her work Mighty Mathilde and Her Consort, at the 2016 Glasgow International, Linen and pigmented man made fibres, bound treasures, fish and pigeon nets, Photo © zanartu
+Sheila Hicks with her work Mighty Mathilde and Her Consort, at the 2016 Glasgow International, Linen and pigmented man-made fibers, bound treasures, fish and pigeon nets, © zanartu

 In between earning her BFA from the Rhode Island School of Design and earning her MFA from Yale, Julia Bland took advantage of a fellowship to travel to Morocco, where she studied Sufism and Islamic art and learned traditional textile weaving skills.
 Her large-scale abstract works combine painted canvas with hand-woven fabrics.
 The work blends a contemporary visual language of geometric abstraction with traditional forms and techniques resulting in imagery that feels at once intuitive and symbolic, ancient and contemporary.